KubeRocketCI/docs/docs/user-guide/add-application.md

   <link rel="canonical" href="https://docs.kuberocketci.io/docs/user-guide/add-application" />
 </head>

 KubeRocketCI portal allows you to create an application, clone an existing repository with the application to your Version Control System (VCS), or using an external repository and importing an application to the environment.
 When an application is created or cloned, the system automatically generates a corresponding repository within the integrated Version Control System.

-You can create an Application [in YAML](#create-application-in-yaml) or [via the two-step menu](#create-application-via-ui) in the dialog.
+Before following these guidelines, be sure to [add Git Server](./add-git-server.md) to the platform.

-The **Create Application** dialog contains four steps:
+The **Create Application** wizard contains four steps:

 * Initial Setup
 * Git & Project Info